 If you are unfortunate enough to find yourself the victim of a car versus bicycle collision, the list of things you should know far exceeds the space available on this page.
 There are a few basic things to try to remember.

-If it is a hit-and-run collision, it is potentially even more important that you report the accident and initiate a law enforcement investigation.
+If it is a hit-and-run collision, it is potentially even more important that you report the crash and initiate a law enforcement investigation.
 Even if the driver cannot be located, you can still pursue damages under your uninsured motorist coverage.

 In my practice, many cyclists try to delay or avoid medical attention.
 This is no time to be a hero.
 Get the treatment you need, and let the process play itself out.
 If you have health insurance, you will use that as your primary source of payment for treatment.